sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ORE ?

-> The platform will be built around a catalogue containing reusable building blocks and services, open-source solutions, a corporate architecture, standards, best practices, support and consultancyservices.
+> The platform will be built around a catalogue containing reusable building blocks and services, open-source solutions, a corporate architecture, standards, best practices, support and consult ancyservices.

 We have here a direct link between the Policy on Service and Digital and the open first strategy: the reusable solutions platform proves the benefits of a working culture based on the principles of open standards and OSS.